 Did you know that insurance deductibles can vary depending on what type of car you drive?
 It’s true.
 If you take a look at the different vehicle insurance policies available, you’ll find the cheapest one will almost always require a higher deductible.
 We’ll help explain how a deductible works for cars and suggest which ones are best for your situation.

 In short, the deductible is how much of the vehicle damage you pay.
-Basically, Car Insurance means you’re the one to foot the bill for a certain amount of money after an accident or theft.
+Basically, it means you’re the one to foot the bill for a certain amount of money after an accident or theft.
 That amount can vary from policy to policy, depending on your insurer.

 The first question that comes to mind is: “what is a vehicle insurance deductible?”
 There are only three factors that you should remember: danger, loss and expenses.
 By law, insurers must pay you the value of your vehicle if they are liable.
 In addition, they may also have to compensate you for lost income if your vehicle is their fault.
 To do this, they use compensation based on the sum insured, which will be deducted by your deductible and / or other elements such as the depreciation rate of the vehicle.